Makatea: History

+During World War II, Cook Islanders were sent to the French Polynesian island of Makatea to maintain New Zealand's phosphate supplies for agriculture.
+The scheme followed the loss of access to phosphate-rich islands from Japanese forces.
+Makatea, still under Allied control and safely distant from Japanese advances, became an alternative source of phosphate essential for New Zealand's farming.
 Phosphate mining drew hundreds of people to Makatea in the years before the French Centre d'Experimentation du Pacifique (CEP) started nuclear experiments.
+Mining operations continued after the war with approximately 3,000 labor contracts signed.
+For many workers, wages earned in Makatea's phosphate industry was used to support their families' migration to New Zealand.
 For over two decades or even longer, Makatea was a very active little island because of the ships arriving to load phosphate and to bring supplies and food to the many workers and their families that lived there.
 After the end of the phosphate exploitation, Makatea was almost totally left on its own with only a few families left to guard the island.

 The mining produced thousands of hand-dug holes across the upper plateau of Makatea.
 Each cylindrical hole is about 2.4 m in diameter and 15 m to 23 m in depth.
 One of the deepest, called "the pothole", located under the windmill, is 80 m deep and reaches the water table.
 An unsuspecting visitor could easily fall into a hole and die while walking in the thick undergrowth that hides these holes.
 The once active village where the miners lived had a school, bakery, first-aid medical centre, and all the things needed to make life comfortable.
 All that remains today has been destroyed by time and nature.
 The school and other places have been levelled to the ground and grown over by vines and jungle.

 In early 2022, the French Polynesian government was reported to have agreed to a further study of Makatea atoll in response to an application by a New Zealand company seeking to resume phosphate mining.

 In February 1956 the United States submarine en route from Tahiti to Nuka Hiva in the Marquesas encountered the MV Nasarada, under Capt Oto Orbeck, in distress several miles from Makatea at about 05:00hrs.
 The vessel had nine persons and six pigs on board.
 Unable to repair the engine, USS Caiman towed the Nasarada to Pearl Harbor, and subsequently requested permission to enter the harbor at Makatea.
 Permission was denied by the French.
 The submarine towed the Nasarada to the harbor entrance and proceeded on to the Marquesas.

 Administration and demography

-Makatea Island forms a commune associée of Rangiroa commune with 93 inhabitants (2002 census).
+Makatea Island is an associated commune within the commune of Rangiroa, with a population of 95 (2022 census).
 The main village is called Moumu.
 The islanders live off agriculture, culture of copra, some fishing and the trade of coconut crabs.